CliffordDelaCruz/ATS_Rev_Dashboard/README.md

 ***
 ### US Medical Insurance - Data analysis (Jupyter Notebook)

-This is to show the data analysis done in Jupyter notebook on the analysis of US Medical insurance patients.
+This is to show the data analysis of US Medical insurance patients written in Jupyter notebook.
 ***